juandabril/angular_java_listadetareas/README.md

 ## Contact

-If you have any questions or need further assistance, please contact [Your Name](mailto:juanchoabril@gmail.com).
+If you have any questions or need further assistance, please contact [Juan David Abril](mailto:juanchoabril@gmail.com).

-Enjoy building and exploring the Spring Boot and Angular integration with a time variable HTML component project!